datagouv/hydra/README.md

 > - `POST` on `/api/resource/deleted` -> use `DELETE` on `/api/resources/` instead

 *Related to resources exceptions:*
-- `GET` on `/api/resources-exceptions` to get the list all resources exceptions
+- `GET` on `/api/resources-exceptions` to get the list of all resources exceptions
 - `POST` on `/api/resources-exceptions` to create a new resource exception in the DB
 - `PUT` on `/api/resources-exceptions/{resource_id}` to update a resource exception in the DB
 - `DELETE` on `/api/resources-exceptions/{resource_id}` to delete a resource exception from the DB